Lab Validation Tests

 Simple validation tests are easy to write, particularly if you can hard-code node names or IP addresses in the show, exec, and valid parameters.

-Validation plugins address the above shortcomings and allow you to build a complex, flexible, and reusable validation infrastructure.
+Validation plugins address those shortcomings and allow you to build a complex, flexible, and reusable validation infrastructure.
 They are loaded from the validate subdirectory of the lab topology directory or another set of locations specified in the defaults.paths.validate list.

 Once you create the validation plugins, you can use their methods in the validation tests.
 For example, the OSPFv2 FRR validation plugin can check whether an FRR container has a specified OSFP neighbor: